Riborok/Multiplayer-snake/README.md

 ![Snakes](https://i.imgur.com/LURF0Lx.png)

-It's a snakes with a smiley faces at the beginning.
+It's the snakes with a smiley faces at the beginning.
 #
 ### *Simple food*

 ![Simple Food](https://i.imgur.com/kr3gohA.png)

 These dots are common food, eating one such you'll get +1 to your points.
 #
 ### *Snake food*